foresta/gallery/README.md

-# how to local server
+# how to use local server

 * install python3
 * check [ipaddress] using ifconfig